“Eclectic, eccentric filmmaking.”

 Yet this leads to a problem that the movie encounters along the way.
 It feels too slim in to be a feature length project.
 Two opposing possibilities emerge: edit to a solid short subject, no longer than an hour, or extend with more surrounding detail and examination of its largely nameless faces.
 At only 80 minutes as is, the latter could have been pursued.
 There’s nothing inherently wrong with the structure or enactment of Casting JonBenet, but the cycle of talking head segments mixed with those same individuals moving through the different aspects of the case becomes a bit monotonous after a while.
 There’s a degree to which the framing device of the crime drama – as integral to the assembly of the actors as it is – feels forced.
 It breaks up fascinating personal anecdotes and their relation to each person’s feelings on the Ramsey murder.

-My guess is that the potential pratfalls in this respect were not lost on Green.
+The potential pitfalls in this respect were not lost on Green.
 She works to find a good balance towards the end of the film, capping it off with a tremendous finale which combines every aspect of the movie’s central thesis.
 Casting JonBenet, its flaws withstanding, still represents a marked divergence from the traditional talking-head-and-archival-footage formula that occupies the vast majority of mainstream documentaries.
 In a way, it directly subverts this approach.
 By de-emphasizing one as the direct extension of another, it shows something else.
 Our perceptions of culture and media are impossible to separate from ourselves, and what makes them so absorbing, and the source of the diversity of opinions, is our own baggage.
 We are exposed to dozens of different views on the Ramsey murder, but soon it becomes clear that the interviewees are using the matter as a way to discuss their own lives.
 This is their movie, and these are their stories.